 The Bottom Line

-No matter it’s your kitchen cabinets, table, chair, hardwood floors, or other outdoor furniture, if you have applied chalk paint on them it’s good to put a good sealer over it to preserve the color better and last longer.
+Whether it’s your kitchen cabinets, table, chair, hardwood floors, or other outdoor furniture, if you have applied chalk paint on them, it’s good to put a good sealer over it to preserve the color better and last longer.

-Choosing the right seal for your chalk paint means going over the five main sealants and finding the one that works best for your needs.
+Choosing the right sealer for your chalk paint means going over the five main sealants and finding the one that works best for your needs.

 While clear wax is among the most popular, it’s also costlier and will require regular maintenance.